Data Privacy Specialist Jobs in USA with Visa Sponsorship

 Can I find Data Privacy Specialist jobs that offer visa sponsorship without going through a recruiter?

 Yes.
 Migrate Mate filters specifically for U.S. jobs that include visa sponsorship, so you're not sorting through hundreds of listings that exclude international candidates.
-Data Privacy Specialist roles in tech, healthcare, and financial services appear regularly, and many come from employers who have sponsored before and understand the H-1B or E-3 process.
+Data Privacy Specialist roles in tech, healthcare, and financial services appear regularly, and many come from employers who have sponsored before and understand the H-1B or E-3 visa process.

 What is the prevailing wage requirement for sponsored Data Privacy Specialist jobs?